RakabAman/Ludusavi_Custom_Savelocation_adder/README.md

 ✓ – tick to select a row for adding.

-Cov – ✅ if the path is already covered, ❌ if new.
+Cov – ✅ if the path is already covered by manifest or exists in config as custom entry, ❌ if new.

 Val – ✔️ if the folder contains valid save files (after exclusions), ❌ if not.